skrivov/agentic-blog-writer-nextjs/lib/README.md

 ### Reusing Common Prompts
 I factored out reusable prompt fragments, storing them in `lib/prompts` for consistency across workflows.

+### Content Layer Issues

+Choosing Contentlayer instead of plain Markdown as a base was a mistake.
+It is very hard to control Contentlayer as it is made for static websites.

 ## My Approach to Prompt Engineering